anthony-mills/s3-video/readme.txt

 == Changelog ==

+= 0.7 =
+Fixed shorttag issues for added comptability on various installs and lots of miscellanous bug fixes

+= 0.6 =
+Wordpress release

 = 0.5 =
 Add playlist functionality, playlists of videos can now be created and embedded into Wordpress pages and posts.